Dartomic/GLIDE-Linux/README.md

 # GLIDE-Linux

 GLIDE is learning software.
 It uses calculations that the Forgetting Curve depend on, for the spacing of study rehearsals.
-GLIDE prevents the decay of the ability, to retrieve information, from dropping too far below 95%.
+GLIDE prevents the decay of the ability to retrieve information, from dropping too far below 95%.
 This means that everything a person studies through GLIDE, will be remembered if it is used regularly.